Short-Term & Temporary Disability in Tennessee [Applying]

 Pay Amount

-Employees in Tennessee determine the amount short-term disability pays when they enroll in the coverage.
-The answer is unique for every individual.
+Employees in Tennessee determine the amount short-term disability pays when they enroll in coverage.
+The answer is unique to each individual.

 Most people receive nothing for two prominent reasons.